 I hit him right where I meant to, which doesn’t always happen.
-My bullet crossed the wheat field between us in the blink of an eye and hit the buck just behind the front shoulder.
-He sprinted 50 yards as if there wasn’t a 130 grain bullet mushrooming its way through his lungs, then stopped and licked his wound.
+My bullet crossed the wheat field between us in the blink of an eye and took the buck just behind the front shoulder.
+He sprinted 50 yards as if there wasn’t a 130 grain bullet mushrooming its way through his lungs, then stopped, looked back and licked his wound.
 The buck trotted another 50 yards before he slowed to a walk.
-Eventually, he laid down and casually looked around him, chewing his cud.
+Eventually, he laid down and started chewing his cud.
 Ten minutes later, the buck bowed his head and breathed his last.
-I marveled again at how tough whitetail deer can be.
+I marveled again at how tough whitetail deer are.

 I figured the Honda’s driver was there to pick up an order, a deer he’d killed in the early season, maybe.
 I figured he was driving the old beater because his wife was out furniture shopping and needed his pickup for the day.
-I figured the guy wouldn’t be caught dead in her minivan.
-So it surprised me when he pulled the Civic up to the processor’s bay door, got out and popped the trunk.
+I figured the guy was behind the wheel of the Civic because he wouldn’t be caught dead in her minivan.
+So it surprised me when he pulled up to the processor’s bay door, got out and popped the trunk.
 Sure enough, crammed into the hatchback’s crawl space, lay a little fork horn buck.

 “Had to shoot the sucker seven times before he died.”

 My surprise was genuine.
 The year old buck wouldn’t have weighed a hundred pounds on the hoof.

 “Yep.
 Knocked him down with my first shot, but he got up and made it to the woodlot.
 Snuck up and put two more in him, but then he jumped the fence.
 I know the guy that owns that quarter section so I followed the deer onto his place and squeezed off another shot.
 Nearly took off his back leg with that one.
 The old Texas heart shot put him down but it still took two more shells at point blank range to finish him off.
 Toughest dang deer I’ve ever killed.”